RCSEd Mentor Development Programme

 How do I book a place on an RCSEd course?

-You can book a place for all our courses by visiting the RCSEd website, and selecting the course you wish to book.
-Please note that you will need to register with the website in order to book.
+You can book a place for all our courses by visiting the RCSEd Website, https://www.rcsed.ac.uk/events-courses and selecting the course you wish to book.
+Please note that you will need to register and create an account with the College of Surgeons in order to book.

 What payment methods do RCSEd accept?